mihn/PGo-CalcaBotaBotaCalca/README.md

         adb shell settings put system pointer_location 0
         ```

-2. It's not pasting the pokémon's name!!1one
+2. It's not pasting the pokémon's name!

     Unfortunately, the paste key event doesn't work on older versions of Android.
 Use the `--nopaste` argument to paste it by tapping (make sure you edit the `locations:` accordingly).